École secondaire catholique Garneau: Parks

 Garneau High School has several surrounding parks and fields that are regularly used by students and east-end athletic associations.
 In 2007 the Orléans Bengals and Gloucester Dukes football clubs had publicly complained about the mosquito infestation within the east-end Ottawa fields, especially the Garneau fields.
 Innes Councilor Rainer Bloess jokingly stated in a press conference that he "went up to visit and see if they really had a problem or if they were just being wimps."
 He also stated that "after being with them [athletic or football associations] for five minutes I beat a hasty retreat back to my van and spoke to them through a little crack in the window... enough to convince me that the location is obviously a prime mosquito location."
 In June 2007, Councillors Bloess, Rob Jellett and Bob Monette agreed to a year-long pilot program to reduce the amount of mosquito larvae by possibly using biological protein crystals produced by naturally occurring bacteria called Bti.

 Programs offered

 CCNA Cisco courses and computers

 Garneau offers a variety of specialized courses including programming and economics in addition to traditional coursework.
 Garneau and Cisco Systems have paired together to offer the students of grade 10, 11 and 12 a college-level Cisco CCNA networking course.
 The Cisco Networking Academy Program lists 114 Secondary Schools and 29 Colleges as participating schools.
 The School's name is not specifically mentioned on the list, however it is listed under the official school board's name the Conseil scolaire de district catholique du Centre-Est de l'Ontario.
-The Cisco 3 class was split into Cisco 3 and Cisco 4 classes, adding further depth and time into the program.

-Fotek

-An in-school IT enterprise started, maintained fully by students.
-Teachers, staff, students and parents can have their computers repaired, receive tutorials or other IT services.

-Audio engineering

-Created circa 2008, the audio engineering (TGR3M) program involves the editing, recording and publication of music and the creation of radio advertisements for the school's station.

-An example of such work was located at Garneau's YouTube page.
-It featured the French folk song "Noël c'est l'amour", created by students and teachers at the school.
-The main musicians were Élizabeth Chamberland, Sara Nizman and Kelly Raffray.
-The instruments were either recorded or created using an Oxygen 25 MIDI Controller and HALionOne.
-The song was then edited by the school's audio engineering students, mainly using Cubase software.

-Graduation

-2007

-In June 2007 l'École secondaire catholique Garneau, under the direction of Mme Vidosa, publicly congratulated all of its finishing 2006–2007 graduates by publishing their names in a local news paper called l'Express.
-The convocation took place at l'Église Saint-Joseph-d'Orléans on the June 21, 2007.
-35 prizes and bursaries totaling approximately $15000, gathered from within the Orleans community, were awarded to distinguished students.
-According to the press release, many students received study and admission awards from post secondary institutions.